myoortcloud/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

   Facebook page {add link}.
 You can find videos and photos posted there before the course even begins.

+  If this is your first edX course, consider registering for edx101 {add link}, the edX Demo course.
+This course gives you an opportunity to explore the edX platform and learn how to answer problems and track your progress, before {course number} begins.

   Your {course number} course staff

 .. _Launch Day Welcome: